 All courses must be taken for credit and a grade.
 Taking a course Pass/No Pass is not an option.

-Course titles, credits, and grades appear on your Drew transcript.
+- Course titles, credits and grades appear on your Drew transcript.
 All course grades count toward your GPA.

 You will receive credit for courses in which you earn a grade of C- or better.
-Course titles, credits and grades appear on your transcript but grades do not count towards your Drew GPA.
-Participation in approved program study is limited to a total of two semesters and 20 credits per semester.
+Course titles, credits and grades appear on your transcript, but grades do not count towards your Drew GPA.
+Participation in partner programs is limited to a total of two semesters.

-During your semester abroad, you will enroll in STAB 301 which will serve as a placeholder until the Registrar’s Office receives your transcript certifying successful completion of the program of study.
+During your semester abroad, you will enroll in STAB 301, which will serve as a placeholder until the Registrar’s Office receives your transcript certifying successful completion of the program of study.